sinnie/learn_web_dev/node.md

 * callbacks scheduled via `process.nextTick()` are run at the end of a phase of the event loop before transitioning to the next phase.
 This creates the potential to unintentionally starve the event loop with recursive calls to `process.nextTick()`.
 * __Pending Callbacks__ is where callbacks are queued to run that are not handled by any other phase (e.g. a callback passed to `fs.write()`).

 It is important to know that each phase has a FIFO queue of callbacks to execute.
-When the event loops enters a particular phase, any operations specific to that phase are executed until the queue is empty or the maximum number of callbacks have been executed.
+When the event loop enters a particular phase, any operations specific to that phase are executed until the queue is empty or the maximum number of callbacks has been executed.
 When either of these things have happened, the event loop progresses to the next phase.

 Any operations in any phase may schedule more operations and new events processed in the __poll__ phase are queued by the kernel, __poll__ events can be queued while polling events are being processed.
 If a callback is long-running, the __poll__ phase is likely to exceed the timer's threshold.